Skip to Main Content

 Lenders have different eligibility requirements for short-term financing, but in short, they want to feel confident that you’re going to repay what you borrow.
 Because of this, they’ll often require a combination of the following:

-• Length of time in business: Typically, six months or more.
+• Length of time in business: Typically, the lender will require six months to two years, depending on the lender.

 • Annual revenue: Some lenders let you apply for a short-term business loan with just $50,000 in annual revenue, but more commonly, you’ll need at least $100,000 in yearly revenue.

-• Credit score: Most short-term loans require you to have a personal credit score over 600, but some lenders have looser standards.
+• Credit score: Most short-term loans require you to have a personal credit score over 600, but some lenders have more lenient standards.

-• Personal guarantee: Since these types of loans are often targeted at businesses in need of fast access to cash, many lenders require a personal guarantee to secure the loan.
+• Personal guarantee: Since these types of loans are often targeted at businesses in need of fast access to cash, many lenders require a personal guarantee, which secures the loan with your personal assets.

 Before applying for a short-term business loan, you’ll need to have some important information and key documents ready to share with your lender.